sanskrit/raw_etexts_english/blogs/manasataramgini/2012-05-02_pancharatrika-vaishnava-elements-in-the-astronomy-textbook-surya-siddhanta-and-other-notes.md

 +++
-title = "pA~ncharAtrika vaiShNava elements in the astronomy textbook sUrya-siddhanta and otherxa0notes"
+title = "pA~ncharAtrika vaiShNava elements in the astronomy textbook sUrya-siddhanta and other notes"

 +++
 When it comes to astronomy, more than any other field, the white